 One of the most significant issues that is litigated pursuant to the Fair Return Method is the rate of return to apply.
 Even small adjustments to the rate of return will have a major impact on the overall apportionment applied over a long-term marriage.
-Like the Fair Compensation Method, no published opinions issued after Cockrill have adopted a pure Fair Return Method by itself as the determinative approach (as can be seen in the discussion in Section IV.C below, Rueschenberg applied what it considered a fair rate of return followed by an apportionment of the differential).
+Like the Fair Compensation Method, no Arizona published opinions issued after Cockrill have adopted a pure Fair Return Method by itself as the determinative approach (as can be seen in the discussion in Section IV.C below, Rueschenberg applied what it considered a fair rate of return followed by an apportionment of the differential).

 While Cockrill sets forth the prevailing and authoritative legal principles for apportionment cases, it does not provide as much explanation regarding real-life application of the two listed potential "yardsticks" as may be desired.
 For example, when discussing these two potential approaches, the Cockrill Court does not emphasize that the application of such approaches must still be consistent with its basic principles, i.e., that the separate property owner must establish the portion of the increase in value that is inherent to the separate property nature of the business, and that such must be established by clear and convincing evidence.
 Such lack of clarity has resulted in some experts' overreliance upon mathematical calculations and parties submitting arguments that are inconsistent with Cockrill's main principles.
-Such disconnect can be seen in the Rueschenberg opinion described in Section IV.C below where Husband unsuccessfully contended that the community was not entitled to both reasonable compensation and a portion of the increase in value.

-As discussed further in this article, there is nowhere in the Cockrill opinion that states that a fair rate of return for apportionment purposes should be synonymous with the discount rate applied to the valuation of the company, or that fair compensation to the community should be measured by "normalized compensation" attributed to a hypothetical replacement employee.
+As discussed further in this article, there is nowhere in the Cockrill opinion that states that a fair rate of return for apportionment purposes should be synonymous with the discount rate applied to the valuation of the company, or that fair compensation to the community should be measured by "market" or "normalized" compensation attributed to a hypothetical replacement employee.
 That is not to say that such analysis should be precluded in all circumstances.
 However, unless such analysis leads to a result that is consistent with the key principles set forth in Cockrill, such should be at least suspect.

 Additionally, there are language variations in the Cockrill decision that can lead to potentially different applications.
-These language variations apply to both the separate and community property portions.
+These language variations apply to both the separate and community property descriptions.